yuyenchu/DeepRL/README.md

 ### Dependencies

-* Developed on macOS Mojave
+* Developed on macOS Mojave with Python 3.8.8

 ### Installing